Skip to content

 What: Rebrand and UI updates

-Why: To tell a new story about sales where “sellers are equipped to create fantastic buying experiences because they themselves are enjoying a fantastic selling experience.”
+Why: To tell a new story about sales where Salesloft equips sellers to create fantastic buying experiences because they enjoy a tremendous selling experience.

 When: September 2021

-How: Salesloft updated its story and messaging, logo, and colour palette, while dropping the upper-case “L” in “loft”.
+How: Salesloft updated its story, messaging, logo, and colour palette while dropping the upper-case “L” in “loft”.

-All of this was designed to reflect how Salesloft has “grown and evolved as an organisation [serving] some of the world’s biggest and best brands”.
+The company designed this as part of its go-to market planning to reflect how it had “grown and evolved as an organisation [serving] some of the world’s biggest and best brands”.

 This included “cleaner visuals, better use of space, all with the same content-rich experience [users] love.”